ipld/ipld/EDITING.md

   - Links to content outside the repo should of course use the full URL.
 - Links should include the file extension for '.md' files.
   (It will be stripped by our site publish tooling, but is necessary for links to work well within github's markdown processing.)
 - When linking to source code: use the full commit hash!
-(Github has a handy `'y'` shortcut for this; use it!)
+(GitHub has a handy `'y'` shortcut for this; use it!)
   - If linking to specific line numbers, a full commit hash is an absolute requirement.
 It is otherwise far too easy to have "working" but semantically invalid links.
   - If aiming to whole packages or high level documents in other repos, it _may_ be viable to link to the master branch.
 But be judicious.